andreaszabari/Join-Meet-Us/android/README.md

 ## Using the API

-Jitsi Meet SDK is an Android library which embodies the whole Jitsi Meet experience and makes it reusable by third-party apps.
+Meet SDK is an Android library which embodies the whole Meet experience and makes it reusable by third-party apps.

 First, add Java 1.8 compatibility support to your project by adding the